jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Exploiting timing attacks over the internet is fairly difficult, especially in this case as the difference in speed is very low and subject to subtantial variance in general use.
+.notes Exploiting timing attacks over the internet is fairly difficult, especially in this case as the difference in speed is very low and subject to subtantial variance.
 Because of those facts, this is also mostly a theoretical vulnerability.

 <h1 style="font-size: 150px; position: absolute; top: 110px; left: 330px;">Also</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 240px; left: 320px;">Mostly</h1>